Alzheimer's disease is a progressive disease that destroys memory and other important mental functions.

 Study results have been mixed about whether diet, exercise or other healthy lifestyle choices can prevent or reverse cognitive decline.
 But these healthy choices promote good overall health and may play a role in maintaining cognitive health, so there's no harm in including these strategies in your general wellness plan:

 Various herbal mixtures, vitamins and other supplements are widely promoted as preparations that may support cognitive health or prevent or delay Alzheimer's.
-The National Institutes of Health (NIH) convened an expert panel that concluded current evidence doesn't support any benefit from taking vitamin B, vitamin C, vitamin E, folic acid or beta carotene.
+The National Institutes of Health (NIH) convened an expert panel that concluded current evidence doesn't support any benefit from taking extra vitamin B, vitamin C, vitamin E, folic acid or beta carotene.

 Omega-3 fatty acids